 Before deciding to proceed with the Hughes Transactions, General Motors and Hughes Electronics considered several strategic alternatives involving each of the three Hughes Electronics businesses in an attempt to address the strategic challenges and accomplish the business objectives outlined above under "--Purposes of the Hughes Transactions."
-In considering these strategic alternatives, we focused on whether such alternatives were in the best interests of General Motors and its common stockholders, the effect of such alternatives to maximize value for GM common stockholders.
+In considering these strategic alternatives, we focused on whether such alternatives were in the best interests of General Motors and its common stockholders, the effect of such alternatives on each class of GM's common stockholders and the potential of such alternatives to maximize value for GM common stockholders.

 As a preliminary matter, the GM Board was advised by GM management that any strategic transaction involving Hughes Defense could result in a level of corporate and stockholder tax so high that it would make the transaction uneconomic unless it were accomplished on a tax-free basis.
 Accordingly, the GM Board determined that any potential strategic transactions involving Hughes Electronics or any of its three principal businesses should be structured so as to generally be tax-free for U.S. federal income tax purposes to General Motors and its stockholders.
-See "Description of the Hughes Transactions--Certain Federal Income Tax Considerations Relating to Certain of the Hughes Transactions" below.
+See "Description of the Hughes Transactions--Certain Federal Income Tax Considerations Relating to Certain of the Hughes

 In addition, the GM Board was advised by GM management that certain issues would arise if any strategic transaction were to result in a recapitalization of GM Class H Common Stock into GM \$1 2/3 Common Stock at a 120% exchange ratio, as currently provided for under certain circumstances in the GM Certificate of Incorporation.
-These issues included substantial dilution that would likely reduce the value of the GM \$1 2/3 Common Stock, including the new stock of that class to be issued to GM Class H Common Stockholders in any such recapitalization; the substantial change that would result in the form and nature of the investment of GM Class H Common Stockholders, who would be deprived of their tracking stock investment in Hughes Electronics; and the loss of GM's flexibility to finance Hughes Electronics through the tax-free issuance of tracking stock.
+These issues included substantial dilution that would likely reduce the value of the GM \$1 2/3 Common Stock, including the new stock of that class to be issued to GM Class H Common Stockholders in any such recapitalization; the substantial change that would result in the form and nature of the investment of GM Class H Common Stockholders, who would have their tracking stock investment in Hughes Electronics replaced with a conventional stock interest in all of GM's operations (rather than with a conventional stock interest in New Raytheon and a more focused tracking stock interest in Hughes Telecom as in the Hughes Transactions); and the loss of GM's flexibility to issue equity interests relating to Hughes Telecom without incurring corporate-level tax.
+See "--Alternatives to the Hughes Transactions--Hughes Telecom" below.
 The GM Board also noted certain practical difficulties and uncertainties involving the application of the recapitalization provision in the context of a complex series of strategic transactions.
-Accordingly, and in light of the substantial benefits that any proposed strategic transactions would be expected to have for the holders of both classes of GM common stock, the GM Board determined that it would be in the best interests of all of GM's common stockholders to structure any potential strategic transactions involving Hughes Electronics or any of its three principal businesses so as not to result in a recapitalization of GM Class H Common Stock into GM \$1 2/3 Common Stock.
+Accordingly, and in light of the substantial benefits that any contemplated strategic transactions would be expected to have for the holders of both classes of GM common stock, the GM Board determined that it would be in the best interests of all of GM's common stockholders to structure any potential strategic transactions involving Hughes Electronics or any of its three principal businesses so as not to result in a recapitalization of GM Class H Common Stock into GM \$1 2/3 Common Stock.
 See "Description of the Hughes Transactions--No Recapitalization at a 120% Exchange Ratio" below.